roqua/autovar/README.md

 * If the class of the column is `factor`, the column is seen as a nominal column, and the following arguments are accepted: `visualize(column,type=c('PIE','BAR','DOT','LINE'),title="",...)`.
 All plots  also accept the `xlab` argument, e.g., `xlab='minuten'`.
 Furthermore,  when the type is `BAR`, an additional argument `horiz` can be supplied (`horiz` is `FALSE` by default), which will draw horizontal bar charts instead of vertical ones.
 To show values over time rather than total values, the `LINE` type can be used.
 Example: `visualize('PHQ1')`.
 * If the class of the column is `numeric`, the column is seen as a scale column, and the following arguments are accepted: `visualize(column,type=c('LINE','BOX'),title="",...)`.
 Furthermore, when the type is `LINE`, an additional argument `acc` can be supplied (`acc` is `FALSE` by default), which will plot lines of accumulated values rather than the individual values.
 Example: `visualize('minuten_sport',type='LINE',acc=TRUE)`.

-When the `columns` argument is given a list of column names, the columns are either shown as multiple lines in a line plot (when `type='LINE'`), or the sums of the columns are displayed in the plots (for any of the other types).
-When given a list of column names as the `columns` argument, the function accepts the following arguments: `visualize(columns,labels=columns,type=c('LINE','PIE','BAR','DOT'),title="",...)`.
+When the `columns` argument is given a vector of column names, the columns are either shown as multiple lines in a line plot (when `type='LINE'`), or the sums of the columns are displayed in the plots (for any of the other types).
+When given a vector of column names as the `columns` argument, the function accepts the following arguments: `visualize(columns,labels=columns,type=c('LINE','PIE','BAR','DOT'),title="",...)`.
 The arguments of this function work much like the ones described above for individual `factor` columns.
-The added optional `labels` argument should be a list of the same length as the `columns` argument, specifying custom names for the columns.
+The added optional `labels` argument should be a vector of the same length as the `columns` argument, specifying custom names for the columns.
 This argument is ignored when `type='LINE'`.

 #### Syntax